 Pour the broth back into the inner pot and discard the cooked vegetables.
 Add the short ribs back into the pot.

-Cut up the leaner beef you are using into about 1" cubes and season with ½ tsp fine grind sea salt and ½ tsp of pepper.
+Cut up the leaner beef you are using into about 1" cubes and season with ½ teaspoon fine grind sea salt and ½ teaspoon of pepper.
 Add to the inner pot.

 Cut the carrots into about ½" circles, cut the celery into about ½" slices and add to the pot.
 Dice the onion into ¼-½" dice and add to the pot.